oess/openmm_orion/docs/source/mddatarecord.rst

       related to the different md system parts such as ligand, protein, solvent, cofactors etc. or can contains the starting ligand and protein with their names, unique identifiers such as the flask id , cofactor ids etc.

-The following picture shows the structure of the *md record* and its main components
+The following picture shows the *md record* structure and its main components

 .. figure_MDRecord: